tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Model Tree Diagrams

-The tree diagrams extracted from the module(s) defined in this document are given in subsequent sections as per the syntax defined in {{!RFC8340}}.
+The tree diagrams extracted from the modules defined in this document are given in subsequent sections as per the syntax defined in {{!RFC8340}}.

 # Design Considerations